joshmarinacci/meowlang/blog2/blog2.md

 4 + 5 * 6
 ```

 Do you evaluate the + or the * first?
-The order in which we execute the operators affects the final answer.
-In many programming languages (including JavaScript)  there is a defined operator precedence order.
-Usually multiplication and division come before addition and subtraction.
-So the expression above is equivalent to:
+The order in which we execute the
+operators affects the final answer.
+In many programming languages (including JavaScript)
+there is a defined operator precedence order.
+Usually multiplication and division
+come before addition and subtraction.
+The expression above is equivalent to:

 ```
 4 + (5*6)